Skip to main content

 2. What non-professional information did you learn about the project from the people you worked with?
 Is this information relevant to your work?
 If so, why?

-3. How can professionals in your intended field work with other citizens together to solve problems?
+3. How can professionals in your intended field work with community members together to solve problems?
 Why should they?

 4. Do you have any ethical dilemma about taking on this project?
 Have you been asked to do something that contradicts your values or beliefs?
 Are there social issues which affect or are effected by the project you have been assigned and, if so, how will you take then into account?
 What is the ultimate outcome of your project?
 Who will benefit?